The Easiest Frozen Yogurt with a Blackberry Swirl

 Game plan: Be sure to get the bowl of your ice cream maker in the freezer and fully frozen before starting this recipe.

-2 cups fresh blackberries (about 12 ounces), rinsed, plus more for serving
+- 2 cups fresh blackberries (about 12 ounces), rinsed, plus more for serving

 - 1 vanilla bean, split lengthwise and scraped, seeds and pod reserved

-1 1/4 cups granulated sugar
+- 1 1/4 cups granulated sugar

-2 cups plain whole-milk yogurt
+- 2 cups plain whole-milk yogurt

-1 cup plain whole-milk Greek yogurt
+- 1 cup plain whole-milk Greek yogurt

 - 1Place the blackberries, vanilla pod, and 1/2 cup of the sugar in a medium saucepan over medium-low heat.
 Cook, stirring occasionally, until the sugar dissolves and the berries start to exude their juices, about 7 minutes.
 Remove the pan from the heat, then crush the berries gently with a potato masher, keeping some of them intact.
 Transfer the mixture to a medium heatproof bowl, cover, and place in the refrigerator until completely chilled, about 2 hours.